ssarber/Cocoa-Calm/PRODUCT_REQUIREMENTS_DOCUMENT.md

 ---

-**Document Version**: 1.0
+**Document Version**: 2.0 - Premium Subscription Strategy
-**Last Updated**: December 2024
+**Last Updated**: May 2025
-**Next Review**: Q1 2025
+**Next Review**: Monthly

-This PRD serves as the complete specification for implementing Cocoa Calm as an independent project.
-All current features are documented with technical details, user flows, and implementation guidance for a development team to recreate the application from scratch.
+**Target Launch**: Q2 2025

+This comprehensive PRD outlines the transformation of Cocoa Calm from a basic meditation app to a premium anxiety relief platform that can justify $4.99/week subscription pricing through exceptional content, personalization, and measurable wellness outcomes.